 Yay or Nay?

-I think a player has to be prepared for some hard slog from the outset of the learning curve, as there are many small, intricate details to understand and remember, but they soon fall into place (the couple of introductory levels gradually introduce many newer concepts, rather than being thrown in at the deep end) So once we find ourselves in the thick of the action it really is a wholistic game experience.
+I think a player has to be prepared for some hard slog from the outset of the learning curve, as there are many small, intricate details to understand and remember, but they soon fall into place (the couple of introductory levels gradually introduce many newer concepts, rather than being thrown in at the deep end) So once we find ourselves in the thick of the action it really is a holistic game experience.
 Incapacitated, wounded or charging in for its attack, Perdition’s Mouth beats a steady path to a BSoMT 1d8 die roll of (7.8) what a multifaceted die it is indeed to produce such detailed rolls with a mere eight sides.
 Perdition’s Mouth is not a light, quick fix hack and slash dungeon crawl.
 If that is what you look for, this will prove to be too much to chew.
 But, if you like progressive campaigns with a rich narrative of gameplay, the need for deep thought, cooperation and planning in a dungeonesque setting, where the principal characters (and game mechanics that affect them) offer a realistic dark dungeon exploration experience then this is definitely the one for you.

 Now you have distracted me and a bloody bone-worm thing has slithered up on me and is gnawing away at my booted foot. …oh, blast!
 All I have points for is to rest and defend…chomp away my disgusting little friend…next turn I can Bash and then we’re looking at some serious insect swatting…little toothy git!